Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Precursors from Binaries with Compact Object Companions

 For the initial conditions at $t=0$, we set $R_{\rm CSM,0}=R_*$, and assume the kinetic and internal energy are equally shared with total energy $3M_{\rm CSM}(\xi v_{\rm esc})^2/10$, i.e. $E_{\rm kin}=E_{\rm int}=3M_{\rm CSM}(\xi v_{\rm esc})^2/20$.
 We set a floor value for $x_i$ of $10^{-5}$, as it increasingly becomes small as the CSM recombines.
 We verified that enhancing the floor value to $10^{-4}$ and $10^{-3}$ results in almost identical light curves.

 There are eight parameters characterizing our binary precursor model, $M_\bullet$, $M_*$, $R_*$, $\kappa$, $T_I$, $\xi$, $M_{\rm CSM}$, and $a_{\rm bin}$.
 For simplicity, in this work we fix $\xi=2$ as in \cite{Kimura17}, and consider two values $M_{\bullet}=\{10, 1.4\}\ M_\odot$ representing a BH and NS companion respectively.
 We discuss the effect of changing $\xi$ in Appendix \ref{sec:vary_xi}, where we find it to not greatly affect the light curves.
 For the SN progenitor, we consider a RSG and two He star progenitors, with values ($M_*, R_*, \kappa, T_I$) in Table \ref{tab:params}.
 We consider a high-mass He star with a compact radius that is expected to be a typical progenitor of stripped-envelope SNe, and a low-mass He star with mass around $3M_\odot$ that expands to a radius of around $\sim \!
 100R_\odot$ before core-collapse \citep[e.g.,][]{Woosley19,Ertl20,Laplace2020,Wu22b}.
 The values of $\kappa$ and $T_I$ for the two types of progenitors are motivated from singly-ionized hydrogen and helium respectively \citep[e.g.,][]{Kleiser14}.
 We consider a range of values for the remaining free parameters $M_{\rm CSM}$ and $a_{\rm bin}$, which should greatly vary for each SN progenitor.
 For $M_{\rm CSM}$ we adopt $0.1M_\odot\leq M_{\rm CSM}\leq 3M_\odot$ for RSGs and $0.01M_\odot\leq M_{\rm CSM}\leq 1M_\odot$ for He stars (see Section \ref{sec:single_lum}).
+For $a_{\rm bin}$ we consider $3R_*\leq a_{\rm bin}\leq 30R_*$ for all models, with the upper limit inspired from our finding that beyond this limit most models predict precursors dimmer than those observed (Figure \ref{fig:lc_properties}).